dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 Non-functional requirements can be satisfied through the various forms of transparency within distributed systems.

-Application developers and users should perceive distributed systems as
+<mark style="background: #BABD00;">Application developers and users should perceive distributed systems as:</mark>
 - One system
 - A collection of co-operating components which should be hidden
 - Efficient and cost-effective to construct and maintain (only possible if the complexity of distribution is hidden from the users)

 ### <mark style="background: #BABD00;">Dimensions of Transparency:</mark>

-Defined in the international standard on Open Distributed Processing (ODP):
-“Distribution transparency is the property of hiding the properties  of distribution from end users”.
+Defined in the international standard on <mark style="background: #BABD00;">Open Distributed Processing (ODP)</mark>: “Distribution transparency is the property of hiding the properties  of distribution from end users”.

 Transparency in computing is discussed in terms of hiding complexity from the user.